|(a) Requirement. Each school district and open-enrollment

 goals or objectives.

-is usually best to start with discussion-based exercises and work
+that school systems start with discussion-based exercises and work

-up to operation-based exercises over time.
-Discussion-based exercises
+up to operation-based exercises.
+Discussion-based exercises include

-Operation-based exercises include functional exercises and full-scale
+exercises include functional exercises and full-scale exercises.
+Exercises

-exercises.
-Exercises can be used for:
+can be used for:

 (A) testing and validating policies, plans, procedures,